LuqiPan/LuqiPan.github.io/_posts/operating-systems/2014-02-17-note-weenix.md

 ####Keep in mind

 1. pin and unpin page frames when there's a chance to block

+    Even if the blocking operation is not operating on the same page frame

+    Guard around blocking operations

 2. mark page frame busy when in the middle of a state transitions
 3. watch out for the return value from ```pframe_get_resident```
 4. pframe_migrate: read it later